Applications for the 2019 FTMI are now open - closing date for applications is Friday 23 November 2018

 · Effective communication strategies for public speaking and presenting.

-· Relationship building and networking – Differentiating yourself from the crowd (This is a part of the overall programme – could be an after dinner-session).
+· Relationship building and networking – Differentiating yourself from the crowd.

 · Marketing masterclass – How to deal with the media and members alike.